Abhisinghrulz/DS/src/main/java/systemDesign/bkp/concepts/acid/acid.md

 Isolation : Make sure that two transaction is unaware to each other.

-Durability : committed data stored foreve
+Durability : committed data stored forever

 ![DFS](./ACID.JPG)
 ![DFS](./ACID2.JPG)